Maulbronn Monastery: Abbey

 At the center of the monastery complex is the abbey, where the monks and lay brothers lived and prayed.
 The monastery had strict divisions between the two groups.
 This was so even in the church, which is divided into sections for the former and the latter by a choir wall.
 There are two ciboriums, decorated with toads, lizards, and skulls and a number of medieval works on both sides of the choir wall.
 In front of this wall on the lay brother's side is a large image of Christ crucified, carved around 1473 from a single block of stone.
 At the end of the lay brother's section is the organ, installed by Gerhard Grenzing in 2013.
 In the choir is a Madonna and Child, the Maulbronner Madonna, crafted somewhere between 1307 and 1317.
 In the chancel below is the abbot's chair and a set of choir stalls for seat 92 monks.
 They were carved around 1450 by an unknown master, possibly Hans Multscher, who covered them in biblical scenes and mythical creatures.
 The frescoes within the church depict the Adoration of the Magi, the entrance of Maulbronn's founder Walter von Lomersheim into the monastery as a lay brother.
 Also present are the coats of arms of nobles who donated to the monastery's construction.
 The donor chapels, built within rather than outside the church, and vaulted Gothic roof, replacing the original flat and timber roof, were added when the church was renovated in the late 15th century.
 The altar, likely of South German make, depicts the Passion of Jesus and was once gilded and painted.
-Those pieces of the set that remain have since 1978 sat on a standstone slab in the chapel.
+Those pieces of the set that remain have since 1978 sat on a sandstone slab in the chapel.

 The church's narthex is Germany's oldest example of Gothic architecture – the "Paradise", built around 1220.
 The portal into the lay brothers' church contain the oldest datable doors in Germany, fashioned from fir wood in 1178.
 The door was decorated with wrought iron and parchment that would have been glued onto the door and painted red.
 Immediately north of the abbey church is the cloister, the southern portion of which was built by the Master of the Paradise's workshop from 1210 to 1220.
 Lay brothers could enter or leave the cloister from a corridor on its west side.
 This leads to a flight of stairs to the lay brothers' dormitory, and the lay refectory on the ground floor.
 The groin vaults are supported by seven slender double-column pillars installed in 1869.
 Opposite the corridor to the cloister from the lay refectory is the cellarium, now a display of stonemasonry paraphernalia.